TOKUSETSU JUNYOKAN!

 15 August 1941:

 Requisitioned by the IJN.
-Registered as a specially installed cruiser in the Kure Naval District.
+Registered as an auxiliary cruiser in the Kure Naval District.

 29 August 1941:

 Hiroshima.
-BANGKOK MARU undergoes conversion to an armed merchant cruiser at Ujina Zosen.
-Four 120-mm (4.7-inch) single mount guns, one 7.7-mm machine gun are fitted.
-Provisions for carrying and launching 500 mines are made.
+BANGKOK MARU commences conversion to an armed merchant cruiser (AMC) at Ujina Zosen.
+Four 120-mm (4.7-inch) single mount guns and one 7.7-mm machine gun are fitted.
+Provisions are made for carrying and launching 500 mines.

 12 October 1941: